 During the interview with the investigator, Office of Inspections Chief, and the Special Investigations Unit Chief that victims are notified of the outcome of an investigation.
-A review of a sample of investigation files from other facilities found that victim notification is made by Investigators as required.
+A review of a sample of investigation files found that victim notification is made by Investigators as required.
 This is documented within in the narrative of the report.
 They have recently begun sending a letter to the victim and obtaining the victim's signature to document that the notification was completed.
 If the investigation was conducted by the Rhode Island State Police, the victim would be notified by them and would include the status of the criminal proceedings, including employment, charges or convictions.
-It is noted that there were no allegations or investigations of sexual abuse or sexual harassment at this facility.